 At last Boromir released him, and stepped aside, and he saw approaching him from the hosts of Eriador one he'd known only from the images shown him by those he'd called his brothers, and from the stories told him by those who remembered him: and as Arathorn son of Arador came forward to do honor to his son, Aragorn found a part of himself he'd not realized for years was missing filled in.
 Then he saw a woman approaching, grey and sad but brightening as she came closer, and as he embraced her and his father together, his mother's years seemed to fall away.
 As he held her close he whispered, "Hope you gave to the Men of the West, and now, Naneth, may you receive it back again!"
 When at last they pulled from one another to look on one another's Joy, he saw she was young and beautiful again, with no hint of sadness left to her, and she stood now proudly at the side of the one she'd known once as her husband as she must have done in the few years of her marriage.

 He suddenly remembered thinking that this would be a time of greetings, and so it proved.
-Those he’d known and loved followed after, ushered him forward, deeper and deeper into the Hall, and now there were few he recognized--until he came upon Arvedui, last King of Arnor before him, who looked on him with pride.
-“You have done well by our lands and peoples, my son,” he greeted him.
-“Once again the wastelands will be fulfilled and cared for; and your people will honor those who lived and died to protect it.”
+Those he'd known and loved followed after, ushered him forward, deeper and deeper into the Hall, and now there were few he recognized--until he came upon Arvedui, last King of Arnor before him, who looked on him with pride.
+"You have done well by our lands and peoples, my son," he greeted him.
+"Once again the wastelands will be fulfilled and cared for; and your people will honor those who lived and died to protect them."

 Opposite him stood Eärnil and Eärnur of Gondor.
 "Welcome, Elessar.
 The Renewer you have been for our lands as for the lands to which you were born.
 We rejoice that Arnor and Gondor are again joined together as they began."